 - Finally, using their patented Keyword Magic tool, I can mine questions about the topic no other tool will show me.

-SEMrush rocks and in my opinion is a must-have tool if you’re a serious blogger.
+SEMrush rocks and, in my opinion, is a must-have tool if you’re a serious blogger.

 The problem is that it’s expensive, but the solution is pretty simple.

 The most effective way I’ve found to use the AnswerThePublic tool is to search for the broad topic I want to write about, identify a handful of questions that resonate with me, and then execute a Google search for those questions.
-Oftentimes you will find long-tail queries that have not specifically been answered!
+Frequently you will find long-tail queries that have not specifically been answered!

 For example, last month, I searched the term “heel pain” in AnswerThePublic.
 It returned the question “ICD-10 code for heel pain”.
-Executed a search and realized the only results were databases, without any informational articles.
+Executed a search and realized the only results were databases without any informational articles.
 I wrote a very brief 300-word article on the topic and immediately captured the featured snippet for the term.
 In less than a month, I have 55,000 search impressions for that page – Says Annie Singer of Reciple.

 When I decide what to write about for my travel blog, I use KWFinder, to plan my content.
-I love that KWFinder does the hard part of assigning a score to how easy or challenging ranking for a certain keyword might be.
+I love that KWFinder does the hard part of assigning a score to how easy or challenging ranking for a specific keyword might be.

 For example, if I want to write about a trip to Hawaii, I’ll use KWFinder to see what search engine users are looking for.
 Are there more searches for itineraries, packing lists, or things to do?

-If I find a keyword that is low scoring when it comes to difficulty, has a high number of searches per month, and relevant to my website, I’ll add that topic to my content creation list – Says Tae Reden of TropicalGo.
+If I find a keyword that is low scoring when it comes to difficulty, has a high number of searches per month, and is relevant to my website, I’ll add that topic to my content creation list – Says Tae Reden of TropicalGo.

 I use and strongly recommend Ahrefs free Webmaster Tool for conducting thorough website audits to identify technical SEO issues.